-1. At the beginning of the war Schindler was a greedy high living war profiteer anxious to make money from the misfortune of the Jews.
+1. At the beginning of the war, Schindler was a greedy high living war profiteer anxious to make money from the misfortune of the Jews.
 What made him change?
 Suggested Response: Since what made him change is the mystery of Oskar Schindler, answers will depend upon each student's personal perspective.
-It seems that be began to change when he first witnessed the soldiers slaughtering a large group of Jews.
-Apparently, mass killings were beyond Oskar Schindler's limit and he had the courage and the love of cheating the system that brought out the hero in him.
+It seems that he began to change when he first witnessed the soldiers slaughtering a large group of Jews.
+Apparently, mass killings were beyond Oskar Schindler's limit, and he had the courage and the love of cheating the system that brought out the hero in him.

 2. What role does the concept of "alien" or "other" play in the psychology of the perpetrators of the Holocaust and other atrocities and mass killings?
 Suggested Response: People cannot engage in genocide if they acknowledge the humanity of their victims.
 The concept of alien, that the victims are somehow different and less human is essential for genocide to occur.